 The headlamp fogging problem has been solved by applying an anti-fogging polymeric coating to the inside of the headlamp assembly.

 Plasmatreat has acquired extensive know-how in depositing anti-fog coatings using the low-pressure plasma (Aurora) process.
-Building on this experience, it has now become possible to apply this anti-fog coating using atmospheric plasma (Openair®) as well.
+Building on this experience, it has now become possible to apply this anti-fog coating using atmospheric plasma (Openair-Plasma®) as well.
 The anti-fog coating process can be integrated easily in existing production lines for high speed production of automobile headlamps.